 It depends on where you live.
 Water from deeper wells is generally better than water from shallow wells because deeper aquifers are less susceptible to contamination from the land’s surface.
 Because there are wide variations in water quality throughout the district, it is best to check with your local county health department or building department.

 The district is responsible for regulating water use and protecting wetlands, waterways and drinking water supplies in all or part of 18 counties.
-Counties entirely in the district are Brevard, Clay, Duval, Flagler, Indian River, Nassau, Putnam, Seminole, St. Johns and Volusia.
-Counties partially in the district are Alachua, Baker, Bradford, Lake, Marion, Okeechobee, Orange and Osceola.
+Counties entirely in the district are Brevard, Clay, Duval, Flagler, Indian River, Nassau, Seminole, St. Johns and Volusia.
+Counties partially in the district are Alachua, Baker, Bradford, Lake, Marion, Putnam, Okeechobee, Orange and Osceola.
 (See map)

 The district works with residents, local governments and other agencies to minimize flood concerns in a variety of ways.
 Through its permitting program, the district ensures that drainage systems are adequate to handle severe weather and that construction will not adversely affect an area’s natural drainage features.
 By protecting and restoring floodplain and wetland systems, the district provides natural flood protection.
 Water control structures on some district properties in the southern end of its 18-county region provide additional flood protection.
-The district also helps communities before and after flooding with planning and funding assistance related to flooding, and with emergency response.
+The district also helps local governments before and after flooding with planning and funding assistance related to flooding, and with emergency response.

 The district manages water levels for various lakes in the Upper St. Johns River Basin project area in Indian River and Brevard counties, and the Upper Ocklawaha River Basin in Lake County.
 Lake levels are dropped to their lowest just prior to the rainy season.
 During the drier months, lake levels are maintained at a higher elevation.
 In addition, the district manages water levels through establishing minimum flows and levels for springs, wetlands, lakes and portions of the St. Johns River.